 Acquire Funding For Small Business to Grow

 If you are considering funding options to help your business, you should know your options.
 Initially, you might think of a bank loan.
 Bank loans are generally for a short term—between six to seven years—and the duration can often vary based on the type of financing required.
-The loan is generally secured with some type of collateral.
+The advance is generally secured with some type of collateral.
 You will generally pay an origination fee, interest, and additional fees depending on the lender and type of loan.
 Business loans can offer the security of a fixed monthly payment and fixed interest rate, although variable rate financing may also be available.

 Small Business Loan Lenders

 If you plan to seek a loan from a bank, you should be prepared to provide a detailed explanation of how the funds are to be used.
 Most importantly, you will also be required to detail how you plan to repay the loan.
 The bank will require recent personal income tax returns, bank statements, credit history, and other personal financial information such as business tax returns.

 Participants in the alternative funding space offering online and mobile applications work a little differently.
 The application, for example, can be completed in less than five minutes.
 This compares to the average of about twenty-five hours that small business funding spends on filling out paperwork at an average of three conventional banks before securing some form of credit, according to the Federal Reserve Bank of New York’s Fall 2013 Small Business Credit Survey.
 Funding options for small businesses allow online applicants to be approved in hours and have the money in their account in just days, whereas in the conventional banking model small business funding owners may not be approved for several weeks.